Nx and Turborepo

 - Nx has VSCode and WebStorm/Intellij plugins.

 - Turborepo doesn’t have any plugins, and the maintainer has indicated there's no intention to provide editor support.

 Nx has grown over the last 5 years, providing curated presets for common setups, but at the same time focusing on remaining flexible and extensible.

 - When it comes to Nx core, the amount of the configuration Nx and Turborepo generate is the same.
-Nx generates 1 small json file at the root of your workspace.
-Turborepo adds its configuration to package.json.
+Nx and Turborepo both generate a json file at the root of your workspace.

 Getting started quickly is very easy.
 Check out some of the examples below: